What does it cost to Drywall a house?

 Openings for windows and doors take a little extra labor anyway so the time spent on these areas needs to be considered in the overall cost estimates.
 Unless the opening takes up a significant portion of the surface in question (50% for example), it is best to just leave it in the estimate.

 Example of estimating drywall for a single room

 |15' by 15' room with 8'ceilings|

 If you are interested in a tool that can help you estimate the number of sheets needed for a project, please try out our drywall sheet count calculator.
 You can build a project one room at a time or one wall at a time.
 It uses some of the same principles discussed here to estimate how many sheets you will need in total.
 It even estimates how much scrap material will be left over when you are done.

 Why is it good to estimate the scrap material for a project

-There is no avoiding the reality that you will have quite a bit of scrap drywall left over when you finish a project.
-Scraps must be disposed of in landfill or at a local transfer station.
-Knowing how much scrap material you will have helps you know whether to order a dumpster or just use your truck to haul it away.
+There is no avoiding the fact that you will have quite a bit of scrap drywall left over when you finish a project.
+Scraps must be disposed of in a landfill or at a local transfer station.
+Knowing how much scrap material you will have helps you determine whether to order a dumpster or just use your truck to haul it away.

 Multiply drywall square footage by the going rate

 Once you have determined the total sheet count, and thus the total square footage of drywall needed, you can multiply this by a contractor's square footage rate.
 The total drywall square footage numbers can be used to estimate both material and labor costs.